-- " Cooperative strategies are urgently needed to increase science-based (natural science, social sciences and humanities) knowledge of grasslands and savannahs worldwide; their status, ecology and trends and to identify priorities for conservation activities. - " Advocacy is urgently needed to support grasslands and savannahs locally and globally: ensuring an adequate system of protected and conserved areas, improved management and, where necessary, developing and implementing large-scale restoration. - " A rethink is needed regarding our diet, food choices, and sustainable practices for farming domestic herbivores, especially for meat and dairy, in light of the threats facing many grazing lands. - " Global leaders also need to set ambitious targets to keep climate change within safe boundaries and provide a secure future for the next generations.
+- >> Cooperative strategies are urgently needed to increase science-based (natural science, social sciences and humanities) knowledge of grasslands and savannahs worldwide; their status, ecology and trends and to identify priorities for conservation activities. - >> Advocacy is urgently needed to support grasslands and savannahs locally and globally: ensuring an adequate system of protected and conserved areas, improved management and, where necessary, developing and implementing large-scale restoration. - > A rethink is needed regarding our diet, food choices, and sustainable practices for farming domestic herbivores, especially for meat and dairy, in light of the threats facing many grazing lands.